Black British people: Politics

-People of black African and Caribbean ancestry such as Bernie Grant, Valerie, Baroness Amos, David Lammy, Dawn Butler, Sir Mark Hendrick and Diane Abbott, as well as Oona, Baroness King, and Paul, Lord Boateng, who are of mixed race, have made significant contributions to British politics and trade unionism.
+People of Black African and Caribbean ancestry such as Bernie Grant, Valerie Amos, David Lammy, Dawn Butler, Sir Mark Hendrick and Diane Abbott, as well as Oona King, and Paul Boateng, who are bi-racial, have made significant contributions to British politics and trade unionism.
 Boateng became the United Kingdom's first biracial cabinet minister in 2002 when he was appointed as Chief Secretary to the Treasury.
-Abbott became the first black female Member of Parliament when she was elected to the House of Commons in the 1987 general election.
+Abbott became the first Black female Member of Parliament when she was elected to the House of Commons in the 1987 general election.

 A prominent social care charity administrator, Lord Adebowale is currently a Crossbench member of the House of Lords.

-Bill, Lord Morris, was elected general secretary of the Transport and General Workers' Union in 1992 and became the first black leader of a major British trade union.
+Bill Morris, was elected general secretary of the Transport and General Workers' Union in 1992 and became the first Black leader of a major British trade union.
 He was knighted in 2003, and in 2006 he took a seat in the House of Lords as a working life peer, Baron Morris of Handsworth.

-The Trinidadian cricketer Learie, Lord Constantine, was ennobled in 1969 and took the title Baron Constantine of Maraval in Trinidad and Nelson in the County Palatine of Lancaster.
+The Trinidadian cricketer Learie Constantine, was ennobled in 1969 and took the title Baron Constantine of Maraval in Trinidad and Nelson in the County Palatine of Lancaster.

-David, Lord Pitt, became a member of the House of Lords when he became a life peer for the Labour Party in 1975.
-He was also President of the British Medical Association.
-The first black Conservative Peer was John, Lord Taylor.
-Valerie Amos became the first black woman cabinet minister and the first black woman to become leader of the House of Lords.
-Patricia, Baroness Scotland, became a Labour life peer in 1997 and became the first female secretary-general of the Commonwealth of Nations.
+David Pitt, Baron Pitt of Hampstead, became a member of the House of Lords when he became a life peer for the Labour Party in 1975.
+He was also president of the British Medical Association.
+The first Black Conservative Peer was John Taylor, Baron Taylor of Warwick.
+Valerie Amos became the first Black woman cabinet minister and the first Black woman to become leader of the House of Lords.
+Patricia Scotland, became a Labour life peer in 1997 and became the first female secretary-general of the Commonwealth of Nations.

+In 2025, Margaret Obi was appointed to the High Court as the most senior black British judge.

 Television

-Jamaican-born Barbara Blake-Hannah was the first black person to be an on-camera reporter and interviewer on British television in 1968.
+Jamaican-born Barbara Blake-Hannah was the first Black person to be an on-camera reporter and interviewer on British television in 1968.
 Television reporter and newsreader Sir Trevor McDonald, born in Trinidad, was knighted in 1999.
 Pogus Caesar producing and directing multicultural series for Central Television, Carlton Television and BBC.
 Also notable is Moira Stuart, OBE, the first female newsreader of African-Caribbean heritage on British television.
 Clive Myrie, of Jamaican heritage, is another notable newsreader and reporter.
 He is also the host of the long-running BBC quiz shows Mastermind and Celebrity Mastermind.
 Other high-profile television personalities and entertainers include comedian Sir Lenny Henry, Rudolph Walker, Joseph Marcell, Nabil Elouahabi and chef Ainsley Harriott.